aaemnnosttv/post-link-shortcodes/readme.txt

 == Changelog ==

+= 0.4.0 =
+* Requires PHP 5.4 or above
+* NEW: attachment_src and attachment_img shortcodes
+* NEW: added filters
+* Various improvements and optimizations under the hood
+* Added support for boolean html attributes

 = 0.3.1 =
 * Fix a bug where a shortcode would return data for the current page/post when searching for a target post by a slug that does not or no longer exists.